-These days, everyone talks about building a brand, but most only have a vague understanding of what “brand” means.
+These days, everyone talks about building a brand, but most only have a vague understanding of what "dental office branding" means.

 Here's the easiest way to define a brand: your brand is your practice's personality.
 It's the way your dental practice presents itself to others.
 Your brand is what differentiates your practice from competitors.

 But here's where things get confusing.
 Your brand isn't just what you do, but it's also how people perceive what you do.
 Your brand depends on what people think and feel about your practice.
 While you can't control how people think or feel, you can influence it by carefully curating your brand's personality.

 Here are the elements of your brand that you can control:

 By controlling these elements, you can differentiate yourself and generate more revenue for your practice.

 Every dental practice has a brand.
 But without intention shaping, your brand won’t stand apart from your competitors.
 To gain more patients, you need a brand that connects with them and gives them a reason to pick you.
 If a patient doesn’t feel a connection to your dental practice, they are more likely to go with a different practice that has a more defined personality.

 Here are the top reasons why you need to intentionally shape your brand:

 Your brand humanizes your practice.
 People are naturally drawn to and can connect with a personality.

 There are dozens, if not hundreds, of other dental practices in your area that patients can choose from.
 With service offerings being equal, a patient will rely on their gut to decide which practice to call.
 You can influence their gut decision by highlighting your brand, i.e. your unique personality.
 Show them how you’re different and why they should choose you.